T

 Destination-specific tips

-• Tap water in Vienna is excellent and safe to drink, often coming directly from Alpine springs.
+• Tap water in Vienna is of excellent quality and safe to drink directly from the faucet.
+Carrying a reusable bottle is encouraged.

 Plan the rest of your Vienna trip